JordanCWard/Elist/README.md

 <img width="500" alt="Marketing Channels" src="https://github.com/user-attachments/assets/29e9d65c-0c5b-49b1-ab13-c7c04253750a">
 <img width="500" alt="Loyalty + Channel" src="https://github.com/user-attachments/assets/ad06dcd7-ef4a-459e-966c-849b7015ec01">

 The direct marketing channel has the highest number of loyalty participants: 32.9K signups (39% signup rate).
 The email marketing channel has the highest average signup rate: 58% signup rate (~10.8K signups).
 The affiliate marketing channel has the lowest average signup rate: 16% signup rate (~500 signups).
 Based on this information, more money should be spent on the email marketing channel and less spent on the affiliate marketing channel.
-Money should continue to be spent on the direct marketing channel even though the signup rate isn't the highest because the number of signups is still very high.
+Money should continue to be spent on the direct marketing channel even though the signup rate isn't the highest because the number of signups are still very high.

+The direct marketing channel has been the most successful for the number of orders each year.
+However, the affiliate marketing channel has steadily had the highest average order value each year and should be pursued further.
+Email marketing channel has consistently had the lowest number of orders and average order value, so less marketing should be spent here.

-Mention needing to identify blank or unknown values and how many there are.
+Need to identify the marketing channels for 85 unknown and 1387 blank customers.